Analyst40/analyst40/curriculum.md

-# Data Maverick: Initiation Curriculum (30 Days of Learning)
+# Data Maverick: Initiation Curriculum

+30 days of the internet's best data analytics resources.

-Note: For the tables below, 1 day is defined as 4 hours of productive time.
+Note: Below, 1 day is defined as 4 hours of productive time.
 A common measure is 0.05 days, which is ~10 minutes.

 ## Introduction to Data Analysis